codexcodethemes/Trail-Landing/README.md

 ## ⚠️ Tailwind

-This project have basic setup with Tailwind - if you like to use it, you can^^
+This project is made with Tailwind - but you can use @emotions if you need css files

-search for ⚠️ tailwind-output ⚠️ & un-comment those lines & add config in tailwind.config.js

 if you need to generate again file use this:

 ```
 npx tailwindcss -i ./src/styles/tailwind/tailwind.css -o ./src/styles/tailwind/tailwind.output.css --watch
 ```

-delete --watch if you dont need to watch you'r css files all time

 ## 🧞 Commands